 Do I Need To Register More Than One Domain

 One domain is usually enough to help people find you online.
-However, you can also choose to register multiple domains as a means to protect your name and brand.
-For example, let's say you registered 'example.com', but other companies could easily be related to 'example.net' or 'example.org'.
+However, you can also choose to register multiple domains to protect your name and brand.
+For example, let's say you registered 'example.com,' but other companies could easily be related to 'example.net' or 'example.org.'

 Does It Matter Where I Register My Domain